pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/😃 Talkers/😃⚙️ Talker cmds/...control ▶️/ALARM ⏰/⏰ ALARM 📃 script.md

 # Assert parameters
 - ASSERT|.Inputs:
-    .AllOf: When, Call, With
+    AllOf: When, Call, With
-    .Times: When
+    Times: When
-    .Texts: Call
+    Texts: Call

 # Set the alarm
 - SEND: